smirnov-mi/k8s/CKA/README.md

 Finally restore the backup, confirm the cluster is still working and that the created Pod is no longer with us.

+Use a killercoda env to practice this: [https://killercoda.com/playgrounds/scenario/cka](https://killercoda.com/playgrounds/scenario/cka)

 <details>